 The FRDC is required under the Statutory Funding Agreement 2020-2030 to undertake periodic independent review of the FRDC’s performance against the Performance Principals outlined in the Agreement.

 The last independent review as conducted in late 2017 by Forest Hill Consulting.
 As part of the process a number of face-to-face interviews were conducted, in addition to broader stakeholder feedback.
-The Final Report made 10 recommendations, which FRDC agreed to fully implement as outlined in the FRDC Response and Implementation Plan.
+The Final Report made 10 recommendations, and the status of implementation is outlined here.